BANG Arts Festivals, Richmond Professional Institute,

 go to Judy Bumgardner for writing me in 2009, that: Quote: "Bill

-were the co/directors and originators of the Bang Festivals.
-They were
+co/directors and originators of the Bang Festivals.
+They were able to

-able to bring in visiting artists through Jim's friendship with Dick Bellamy
+bring in visiting artists through Jim's friendship with Dick Bellamy in

-in New York and Jon's connection with the Once Festival in Ann Arbor."
+New York and Jon's connection with the Once Festival in Ann Arbor."
+End

 -